 • Indirectly.
 For example, from information collected from an agent, broker, personal representative, group, employer, annuity contract owner or throughout the course of processing sales and/or providing services.

-• Directly and indirectly from activity on our website (www.mcg-ins.com or mcgagents.mcg-ins.com), other Great American Insurance Group member websites, including the Great American Insurance Group website (www.gaig.com), or mobile apps.
+• Directly and indirectly from activity on our website, other Mid-Continent Group member websites, or mobile apps.
 For example, from submissions you make, when you access our portals, and/or from website details collected automatically when you access our website.

 • From third parties that interact with us in connection with the products and/or services we provide.
 For example, from another financial institution when soliciting business on our behalf, service providers who assist us with providing or improving our products or services, or service providers who assist us with fraud detection or compliance with government regulations or laws.